 This qualification will give you the knowledge, skills and confidence to deliver and assess nationally accredited courses and other workplace training programs.

 We are confident in the delivery of our training.
-On successful completion of the course, graduates will be guaranteed an interview from St John Ambulance (Victoria) for vacant accredited first aid trainer positions.
+On successful completion of the Certificate IV in TAE40116, graduates will be guaranteed an interview from St John Ambulance (Victoria) for vacant accredited first aid trainer positions, subject to availability.

 - Train individuals and groups

 - Assess the competency of learners in the workplace

 - Develop training programs to meet the needs of learners

 - VirtualVirtual Delivery - Live and interactive classroom-style learning conducted completely online

 - BlendedBlended delivery - both online course content and partial face to face requirements

 - In-classIn class delivery - predominately face to face course content conducted at a specific location

 - OnlineOnline delivery - online course content with the exception of assessments and work placement